-in the case of a share in uncertificated form, the board may, to enable the Company to deal with the share in accordance with the provisions of this article 125, require the operator of a relevant system to convert the share into certificated form, and after such conversion, authorise any person to execute an instrument of transfer and take such other steps (including the giving of directions to or on behalf of the holder, who shall be bound by them, entering the name of the transferee in the register notwithstanding the absence of any share certificate being lodged in respect of the sale shares and issuing a new certificate to the transferee) as it thinks fit to effect the transfer,
+in the case of a share in uncertificated form, the board may, to enable the Company to deal with the share in accordance with the provisions of this article 128, require the operator of a relevant system to convert the share into certificated form, and after such conversion, authorise any person to execute an instrument of transfer and take such other steps (including the giving of directions to or on behalf of the holder, who shall be bound by them, entering the name of the transferee in the register notwithstanding the absence of any share certificate being lodged in respect of the sale shares and issuing a new certificate to the transferee) as it thinks fit to effect the transfer,

 and the title of the new holder to the share shall not be affected by any irregularity or invalidity in the proceedings relating to the sale.

+In the event that the Company has consolidated, divided, sub-divided, reduced or otherwise altered its share capital in a way which results in a member holding a replacement share or shares (the replacement share), for the purposes of determining the period of 12 years referred to in paragraph (a) above, and for the purposes of paragraph (b), "share" shall be deemed to include any share previously held by the member or the person entitled by transmission in the Company, in respect of which the replacement share in the Company was issued.

-The net proceeds of sale under this Article 125 shall belong to the Company.
+The net proceeds of sale under this article 128 shall belong to the Company.
 A former member or other previously entitled person by law shall not be a creditor for such amount and the Company will not be obliged to account to such person for, or be liable to such person in relation to, the proceeds of sale.
-The Company can use the sale proceeds for any purpose that the Company may, from time to time, think fit.
+The Company can use the sale proceeds for any purpose that the board may, from time to time, think fit.

 DESTRUCTION OF DOCUMENTS